alpa-projects/alpa/examples/llm_serving/README.rst

 .. code:: shell

+  # Launch the website
+  uvicorn launch_website:app --host 0.0.0.0

-  # Serve the OPT-175B model at port 20001
+  # Launch the model worker (open a new terminal)
-  python3 interactive_hosted.py --model alpa/opt-175b --port 20001
+  python3 launch_model_worker.py --model alpa/opt-175b

-Then open ``https://[IP-ADDRESS]:20001`` in your browser to try out the model!
+Then open ``http://[IP-ADDRESS]`` in your browser to try out the model!

 There is also a client library which can be used to query the web server via a python script.
 Please check ``test_completions.py`` for the usage.